Dr. Kwinter is the Clinical Chief of Concierge Medicine and Primary Care at Cayman Medical Ltd.

 There are circumstances where alternatives to long-acting psychostimulants are appropriate treatments.
 There are many individualised factors to consider and these cases should always be assessed by an experienced physician.

-For example, in adults with both ADHD and depression, the antidepressants bupropion and desipramine may reduce ADHD symptoms, but with significantly lower effects than the psychostimulants.
+For example, in adults with both ADHD and depression, there are antidepressants that may reduce ADHD symptoms with significantly lower effects than the psychostimulants.

 Potential Contraindications